Eyoatam/math_algorithms/README.md

     Common Divisor (GCD)
   - [Radian, Degree & Revolution](radian-degree-revn/) - radians to degree and
     revolution and backwards conversion
-  - [Quadratic Formula](quadratic-formula/) - decompose a function of time (a signal) into the frequencies that make it up
+  - [Quadratic Formula](quadratic-formula/) - calculates the solution for
+    quadratic equations

 # License